rangademetal/MangaDownloader/README.md

 ```
 ---
 ### login(self, username, password) <br/>
-This method is created because you need to heave an account to use the search bar
+This method is created because you need to have an account to use the search bar
 ```
 username = Enter your username password = Enter your password